Header (film)

 Header is a 2006 horror film directed by Archibald Flancranstin, and written Michael E. Kennedy.
-It is based on the 1995 Verotik novel Header by Edward Lee.
+It is based on the 1995 novella Header by Edward Lee.

 Plot

 Imprisoned for involuntary manslaughter during a carjacking, Travis Clyde Tuckton is released from prison in 2003, and shacks up with his disabled grandfather, Jake Martin, in the old shoemaker's secluded West Virginia home.
 Jake elects to teach Travis everything he knows, starting with the family tradition of "headers"; the act of having sex with a hole drilled into a person's skull.
 Travis picks up a hitchhiker, and as Jake supervises, loses his "head humping" virginity to her.
 After killing a relative of a neighbor who had gotten into an argument with Jake, Travis vows to take revenge on all those who have wronged his family, declaring "An eye for an eye, and a head for a head!"

 A parallel story concerns ATF agent Stewart Cummings, who has resorted to trafficking drugs in order to pay for his girlfriend Kathy's medicine.
 The plotlines intersect when Stewart investigates the mounting pile of header victims, with the evidence eventually pointing to Travis.
 After killing and robbing the two dealers he was carrying drugs for, Stewart picks up a hitchhiker, and asks her about Travis.
 The hitchhiker tells Stewart that Travis may be living with his grandfather, and gives him directions to Jake's cottage.

 At the cottage, Travis kills Thibald Caudill, a man Jake claimed stole valuable land out from under their family, and killed Travis's parents (making it look like a car accident).
 Stewart walks in on Travis giving Thibald a header, and shoots both Travis and Jake, killing them.
 Stewart rushes back to his office, where he is told he is being arrested for murdering the drug dealers, one of whom was an undercover officer.
 A struggle ensues, and ends with Stewart shooting his superior and the arresting officer.

 Stewart returns home, and discovers Kathy doing cocaine and having sex with her doctor, having been faking her illness to get drug money this entire time.
 Stewart snaps, kills the doctor, shoots Kathy in the knees, and gets a drill in preparation of giving her a header.